mtj0712/nlp-playground/data/README.md

 ## shakespeare.txt

-The complete works of William Shakespeare.
+The Complete Works of William Shakespeare.
 From Project Gutenberg.
 More information is included in the text file.

 ## udhr_eng.txt